natnew/Python-In-Space-Exploration/README.md

 #### Project:
 #### Skills Gained From This Project:
 * How code and data science plays a role in space exploration
-* Where to find STEM resources for learning more
+* Where to find STEM (Science, Technology, Engineering, Math) resources for learning more